 Platforms: PS4, PC, Xbox One

-Firaxis makes huge, engrossing games designed to suck away all your free time and attention (in a good way, of course), and XCOM 2 is only the latest in a long line of those.
+Firaxis makes huge, engrossing games designed to suck away all your free time and attention (in a good way, of course) and XCOM 2 is only the latest in a long line of those.
 Like its superb predecessor, XCOM: Enemy Unknown, this currently PC-exclusive sequel is a tactical masterpiece worth savouring.

 Clearly, your previous efforts were in vain: the aliens have taken over the earth, but it's not too late to flex some strategic muscle and try to turn back the invaders via turn-based battles and off-the-battlefield maneuvering.
-And luckily, console versions are due out in September (just before Firaxis' Civilization VI, of course).
+Luckily, console versions are due out in September (just before Firaxis' Civilization VI, of course).